MichaelTriguboff/Coursera-Student-Adviser/README.md

 The improvements made to the base model as developed in accord with the instructions include:
 1. with the assistance of fuzzy matching, which augments the ability of Watson Assistant to recognise misspelled entity values, and the use of slots, we have installed some background questions to facilitate the Chatbot addressing the enquirer questions.
 If the enquirer provides all his information (name, domicile, occupation) at once, the bot will appreciatively respond that it has all the required information.
 Or the bot can ask for each piece of information and acknowledge receipt of the information.
-The chat bot will tehn call the enquirer by name ( to try, type in 'John').
+The chat bot will thenn call the enquirer by name ( to try, type in 'John').
+The enquirer has the option of not providing its personal information in which case the bot will proceed without any personal context. .
 The information gleaned is discarded after the session ends
 2. the chat bot with a series of option buttons at various dialogs will prompt the enquirer to continue.
 For example, at the Welcome Dialog,the enquirer will be asked if he wants to learn the capabilities of the bot- if the answer is 'yes', the bot will respond with its capabilities; if the answer is 'no', then the bot will ask what the enquirer would like to see- options provided being cost, courses or FAQ, and the enquirer can click on the relevant button
 3. after the courses offered, the bot will ask if the enquirer wants to see the professional certificates or university programmes which accept Coursera credit.
 4. if the chatbot cannot provide an answer satisfactory to the prospective student, at first instance, the coursera help web site is hyperlinked